microsoft/qsharp/generated_docs/Microsoft.Quantum.Math/ExpModI.md

+# ExpModI function

-# function ExpModI(expBase : Int, power : Int, modulus : Int) : Int
+`function ExpModI(expBase : Int, power : Int, modulus : Int) : Int`

 ## Summary
 Returns an integer raised to a given power, with respect to a given